 There are tremendous hunting opportunities on the ranch and on the surrounding National Forest.
 The ranch is very close to the Flat Tops and a steady flow of elk can be seen traveling from the National Forest to the ranch.
 It is not unusual to see a 100 elk a day on the ridge on the western portion of the property.
 The elk that are on the property are part of the White River Elk Herd, the largest in the state.
 The ranch is situated within GMU 26, and typically they harvest 8-10 bull elk on the ranch each year.
 In addition to elk, there are mule deer, pronghorn, moose, black bear, as well as waterfowl, upland birds (including sage grouse) and small game.

-Approximately 2,000 acres of ranch are comprised of irrigated hay meadows.
+Approximately 2,000 acres of the ranch are comprised of irrigated hay meadows.
 Most of this is flood irrigated, but there are 2 pivots irrigating 182 acres.
 The remaining acreage in sub-irrigated pasture, dryland grazing, wetlands and woodlands.
-The owners enter into annual hay and grazing leases with a local rancher and retain termination rights given the property is for sale.
-It is estimated that the ranch will support between 378 and 530 cows year round.
+The owners have historically entered into annual hay and grazing leases with a local rancher and retain termination rights given the property is for sale.
+It is estimated that the ranch will support between 500 to 600 pairs year-round.
 In addition, there is a hunting/fishing lease that is also terminable.
-Total gross agricultural and hunting income consists of approximately $160,000 annually.
+Current agricultural and hunting income is $100,000 annually, but could be significantly increased through hay lease income if the ranch were to choose not to participate in the SCPP, which is generating an additional $421,650 of income in 2018.
 The ranch currently leases out the operations so no livestock or equipment is included in the sale.

 The ranch consists of one of the largest single blocks of senior and privately owned water rights in the Colorado River and Yampa River basins.
 These include 95 cfs of direct flow rights and 3,560 acre feet of storage, and historical annual consumption averages around 2,746 acre-feet.
 These senior direct flow and storage rights represent a physically and legally reliable water supply that is optimally located for storage and downstream direct use.
 Almost all of the water rights are senior to both the 1902 Shoshone Power Plant priority and the 1922 Colorado River Compact.
 These rights are decreed for multiple uses including municipal, domestic, irrigation, industrial, commercial and augmentation.
 The storage rights are located in three on-site reservoirs and four off-site reservoirs west of the ranch.